Series / The Story of Tracy Beaker

-- Reasonable Authority Figure: Jenny, Shelley and Sid.
-Even Duke sometimes.
+- Reasonable Authority Figure: Jenny, Shelley, Sid, Mike and Duke.

 - Remember the New Guy: Whenever a new season starts this can pop up.
 This was so bad with the season 3 introduction when there were about five new children seen that did not appear in the last season.

 - Trademark Favorite Food: Jenny is frequently seen munching on a chocolate bar.